TheHumanoidTyphoon/blackjack-game/README.md

 # Notes App
-This is a simple web-based notes application that allows users to add, edit, and delete notes.
+The web-based notes application is a user-friendly platform that provides a seamless experience for adding, editing, and deleting notes.
+It is a straightforward tool that allows users to quickly jot down their thoughts and ideas, organize their notes, and easily make changes as needed.
+With its intuitive interface and versatile functionality, this notes application is an efficient way to keep track of important information.

 ## Installation
 To run this application, simply download the code and open the index.html file in your web browser.